Original Effective Date: September 23, 2013

 - Caterers or event planners, based in the US, who may need to be informed of your dietary restrictions in order to cater to your individual needs at Travel Portland events.

 These third-party service providers are not authorized to use your Personal Information in any way other than as described in this Policy and are required to keep your Personal Information confidential.
 Note this paragraph does not apply to Social Media Channels.
-If you use Social Media Channel’s sites and services, your information is subject to that site’ privacy policies, and you should read those policies to learn how they use your information.
+If you use Social Media Channel’s sites and services, your information is subject to that site’s privacy policies, and you should read those policies to learn how they use your information.

 Merger, acquisition, or sale.
-We may share or transfer Personal Information to a third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
+We may share or transfer Personal Information to third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 In this event, we will, if allowed, use reasonable efforts to notify you when your Personal Information is shared with or transferred to any third party by posting such notice on the Site and/or by contacting you via the Personal Information you have provided us, if any.

 Required by law.
-We reserve the right to disclose your Personal Information if we reasonably believe we are required to do so by law, rule, regulation, judicial proceeding, court order, subpoena, or similar legal process; if we reasonably believe disclosure is necessary to protect, establish, or exercise our rights or property, or to defend against legal claims; or if we reasonably believe that disclosure is necessary to protect our other Site users or our employees, property, or business, or to take action regarding illegal activities or suspected fraud.
+We reserve the right to disclose your Personal Information if we reasonably believe we are required to do so by law, rule, regulation, a judicial proceeding, court order, subpoena, or similar legal process; if we reasonably believe disclosure is necessary to protect, establish, or exercise our rights or property, or to defend against legal claims; or if we reasonably believe that disclosure is necessary to protect our other Site users or our employees, property, or business, or to take action regarding illegal activities or suspected fraud.

 De-identified information.
 We may share de-identified, aggregated information with third parties, including advertisers and investors without restriction.
-For example, we may tell our advertisers the number of visitors our Site; the most popular venues, hotels and activities.
+For example, we may tell our advertisers the number of visitors to our Site; the most popular venues, hotels and activities.
 This information does not contain any Personal Information and is used by us to develop content and our Services.

 Public areas of the Site.
 The Site contains areas where you can post content that will be viewed by other users of the Site.
 You should be aware that when you voluntarily disclose Personal Information on these areas for public viewing, the information may be collected, stored, used, and disclosed by other users.
 Such activities are beyond our control, and we shall have no responsibility for or liability regarding the protection or security of such information.
 Do not post Personal Information that you want to keep private on these areas of the Site.